openstax/corgi/README.md

 ./corgi ui-tests http://host.docker.internal fake-token
 ```

 **NOTE**: `host.docker.internal` refers to the host machine's `localhost` instead of the container's (see [documentation](https://docs.docker.com/desktop/networking/#use-cases-and-workarounds-for-all-platforms) for more info).
 The ui tests will still fail if CORGI is running in leashed mode because of how the the github api calls are patched.
+If you want the ui tests to work locally, you will need to configure the
+OAuth credentials accordingly and run CORGI in dev mode.

 ### How to develop UI tests

 Playwright UI tests are stored in `backend/app/tests/ui`.

 ### Clear the database